dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_for_dummies.md

 `bool` function will return `false`, and other functions will return 0).
 In addition, in C++ 11 and above, a mock function whose return type is default-constructible (i.e. has a default constructor) has a default action of returning a default-constructed value.
-If you don't say anything, this behavior will be used.
+If you don'type say anything, this behavior will be used.

-Second, if a mock function doesn't have a default action, or the default action doesn't suit you, you can specify the action to be taken each time the expectation matches using a series of `WillOnce()` clauses followed by an optional `WillRepeatedly()`.
+Second, if a mock function doesn'type have a default action, or the default action doesn'type suit you, you can specify the action to be taken each time the expectation matches using a series of `WillOnce()` clauses followed by an optional `WillRepeatedly()`.
 For example,